 During a February 10, 2008 interview on the BBC show "Breakfast", Bette Midler stated that this was her favorite of all of her films.
 Her other favorite film role, according to her autobiography "Bette Midler: Still Divine," was voicing the poodle Georgette in Oliver & Company (1988).

-In this film, Sarah Jessica Parker plays a witch who was executed during the Salem Witch Trials in the late 1600s.
+Sarah Jessica Parker plays a witch who was executed during the Salem Witch Trials.
 While researching her family history for the show Who Do You Think You Are?
-(2004), Parker was shocked to discover that her 10th great-grandmother Esther Elwell was arrested in Salem in the late 1600s for committing "sundry acts of witchcraft" and choking a neighbour to death.
+(2004), Parker was shocked to discover that her 10th great-grandmother, Esther Elwell, was arrested in Salem, MA in the late 1600s for committing "sundry acts of witchcraft" and choking a neighbor to death.
 Esther's case never went to court, she escaped with her life and the accusation ended the Salem Witch Trials.
-Parker said: "It has changed everything about who I thought I was."
+Parker said, "It has changed everything about who I thought I was."

 There were seven statues made of Bette Midler for the scene in which she bursts in the sunlight toward the end of the movie.
 One of the statues, along with Winnie's spell book, is housed at the Planet Hollywood restaurant in Orlando, Florida.

-After having locked the Sanderson sisters in the school kiln, the three kids celebrate as they walk to the park.
-The house shown directly behind Max and Thackery while they talk is the residential edifice used as Thora Birch's home in 1999's American Beauty (1999).
+After locking the Sanderson sisters in the school kiln, the three kids celebrate as they walk to the park.
+The house directly behind Max and Thackery while they talk was also used as Thora Birch's home in 1999's American Beauty (1999).